Black Fly Control

 Flies on Cow

-Once you have identified your pest as the black fly, take a close look at and around the area where you are experiencing problems to effectively treat these locations.
+Once you have identified your pest as the black fly, look closely at and around the area where you are experiencing problems to treat these locations effectively.

 Where to Inspect

 Black flies live and breed around areas with running water.
-This makes sites such as rivers and lake areas ideal for their egg laying activity.
-Rural properties close to running water may be more prone to black fly activity than suburban residential areas, but that more or less depends on local geography.
-If you have been experiencing black fly activity, take note of any sources of running water that are on or near your property.
+This makes sites such as rivers and lake areas ideal for their egg-laying activity.
+Rural properties near running water may be more prone to black fly activity than suburban residential areas, but that more or less depends on local geography.
+If you have been experiencing blackfly activity, take note of any sources of running water on or near your property.

 Check areas where livestock are most active, such as barns or pens.
-The female black flies will feed off the animal's blood while the males will be attracted to their waste.
-Areas with running water will most likely be an egg-laying area for black flies.
-If you are noticing black flies in your living quarters, it might be because they are infesting an area nearby.
+The female black flies will feed off the animal's blood, while the males will be attracted to their waste.
+Areas with running water will most likely be egg-laying areas for black flies.
+If you notice black flies in your living quarters, it might be because they infest an area nearby.

 What to Look For